-Enter a number in the box to the right of Minimum match percentage in the header.
+Specify the assembly stringency Enter a number in the box to the right of Minimum match percentage in the header.
 (If the box is not visible, press the tool on the top right).
 To the right of the box, the header displays the number used the previous time this set was assembled (if an assembly has already taken place) and the number of sample and reference sequences involved in the assembly.
-If some samples are not being aligned, try changing the Minimum match sequence file or Choose a folder containing vectors to specify a folder of vectors.
-Then assembly are shown in the V-trim column.
+If some samples are not being aligned, try changing the Minimum match percentage prior to assembling again.

-press the Trim now tool (Trim Now).
-If vector sequence was found and removed, the vector name will be listed in the table's Vector column.
-The coordinates that will be omitted from the percentage prior to assembling again.
 Minimum match percentage: 77.0 % Previously: 80.0% Total: 7 Assemble the sequences After performing the desired vector or quality trimming, if any, press the Assemble tool (Assemble) to assemble all the sample sequences in the table.
 If a reference is present, the assembler will use the reference(s) as a template.
 Otherwise, the sequences will be de novo assembled.
 Open a dialog for customizing assembly parameters Use the Assembly parameters tool (or the command Project > Project Parameters .
 See Assembly parameters for information about each of the options.
 Display/hide the Minimum match percentage and trimming options in the header use the Show quick trimming and assembly options tool ().
 Display/hide quality scores in the chromatogram previewer Press the Show quality scores tool () and choose from Don't show scores , Show scores and Show averaged scores .
 For more information, see Quality score calculations .
 Allow or disallow the formation of single-sequence contigs To allow formation of single-sequence contigs, check the box Allow adding single sequence contigs .
 To prevent single-sequence contigs, leave the box unchecked.